isomerpages/moe-ast-pesta/_open-resource/Informal Professional Learning/PESTA Podcast Series.md

 <p>This episode of 'Team Talk' features PMTT Hanif who joins MTT Nasrun and
-Academy Officer Karthik in a conversation about how he was in his schooling days, what made him to become a teacher, his approach to teaching and his journey as SG’s 1st master teacher and then principal master teacher!</p>
+Academy Officer Karthik in a conversation about how he was in his schooling days, what made him to become a teacher, his approach to teaching and his journey as Singapore’s 1st master teacher and then principal master teacher!</p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/t6MhJ9zChY0?si=aihF63aWSztqQ-08"></iframe>
 </div>